AmeriCorps LISC Service Position- 450 volunteer hours in 10 months for $1,566 Education Award

 To be eligible to participate as a LISC AmeriCorps member the candidate must meet all eligibility requirements to serve as a National Service participant including but not limited to:

-- Be eligible to earn 100% of a quarter-time education award
+- Be eligible to earn 100% of the education award associated with this description

 - Possess a high school degree, GED certificate or agree to achieve GED during the term of service